yoonkt200/chatbot/README.md

 ## Using
 - Development : AWS EC2 instance
-- Language : Server side
+- Language : Python, Django Framework

 ## Getting Started  ( for developers )
 - now not available, it was on AWS instance.